 Our post on fun things to do in Nashville with kids is focused mostly on the musical experiences you can have.
 Nashville is kid-friendly and there are plenty of kid-friendly music venues for you to experience!

 Don’t think your kids are too young or won’t enjoy it because they don’t like country music.
-The Nashville musical story is more than that.
+The Nashville musical story is more than that and offers something the whole family will enjoy.

 The music scene also includes pop, rock, jazz, bluegrass and other musical styles.